-- 9.1 Understanding of the research purpose and objectives; - 9.2 Understanding of the literature and existing evidence base;
+- 9.1 Understanding of the research purpose and objectives. - 9.2 Understanding of the literature and existing evidence base.

-- 9.3 An outline of and justification for proposed research methods in particular, the approach to undertaking a systematic review using credible methods, but which takes account of the current state of evidence, includes evidence from a variety of methods and grey literature, and which produces recommendations for policy, practice and further research: - 9.4 Stakeholder engagement, dissemination and impact plan; - 9.5 Plan for ethical approval and ethics considerations; - 9.6 Plan for data management and sharing; - 9.7 A summary of any propriety intellectual property which will be used to carry out the research; - 9.8 Set out key activities and specific outputs, with a timetable (e.g., GANTT chart); - 9.9 Details of three previous projects that demonstrate the applicant has the required skills and experience; - 9.10 Team members, their roles on the project and a CV or brief biography for each member of the team; - 9.11 Details of participating applicants; - 9.12 Full disclosure of costs, including number of days required for each task, day rates for different members of the research team and days per team member, VAT (as relevant) and anticipated expenses; - 9.13 A brief risk assessment with proposed remedies relating to identified risks; - 9.14 Contact details for two referees.

-10. Evaluation criteria
+- 9.3 An outline of and justification for proposed research methods; in particular complementary use of sampling and recruitment via general survey and/or via schemes. - 9.4 A plan for how you intend to engage a range of stakeholders; and how you might break the work into phases to ensure maximum participation and consultation. - 9.5 Plan for ethical approval and ethics considerations; including how you intend to avoid contacting participants multiple times, or with multiple separate or different questions, and approach to whether participants will be engaged during scheme use, or at points after use. - 9.6 A proposal of how data should be disaggregated (for eg. By gender; age etc). - 9.7 Plan for data management and sharing; - 9.8 A summary of any propriety intellectual property which will be used to carry out the research. - 9.9 Set out key activities and specific outputs, with a timetable (e.g., GANTT chart). - 9.10 Details of three previous projects that demonstrate the applicant has the required skills and experience. - 9.11 Team members, their roles on the project and a CV or brief biography for each member of the team. - 9.12 Details of participating applicants. - 9.13 Full disclosure of costs, including number of days required for each task, day rates for different members of the research team and days per team member, VAT (as relevant) and anticipated expenses. - 9.14 A brief risk assessment with proposed remedies relating to identified risks. - 9.15 Contact details for two referees. - 10.
+Evaluation criteria

-The Responses will be assessed against the following criteria.
+GambleAware will assess Responses against the following assessment criteria.

 Evaluation categories

 The tenderer The research The project

 Research experience demonstrates sufficient depth & breadth of relevant experience.
 Ability to engage stakeholders has a relevant network to support their work will command credibility with key stakeholders.
 Research design The approach outlined in the tender will achieve the research & policy purpose.
 The research design & methodology is appropriate to the research questions, of high scientific quality and feasible.
-The methodology is appropriate and feasible in relation to the current state of evidence on gambling treatment.
 Research quality The approach to research ethics is sound & in line with best practice & specifies how ethical approval will be obtained.
 The approach to data reuse is sound & in line with best practice.
 The tenderer adopts effective quality assurance procedures.
 Research impact There is a clear plan for engagement of stakeholders throughout the research, dissemination & impact.
 The proposal considers how the views of those affected by gambling-related harm will be included in the research.
 Project management The timescale is within that outlined in the ITT.
 The tender outlines sufficient internal project governance and management.
 There are sufficient resources of suitable quality allocated to deliver the project.
 Costs The costs are clearly explained & certain.
 The overall tender cost represents value for money.